thosgood/this-weeks-finds/markdown/51-100/week054.md

-Now, the famous topologist J. H. C. Whitehead put forth an important program in 1950, as follows: "The ultimate aim of *algebraic homotopy* is to construct a purely algebraic theory, which is equivalent to homotopy theory in the same way that \`analytic' is equivalent to
+Now, the famous topologist J. H. C. Whitehead put forth an important program in 1950, as follows: "The ultimate aim of *algebraic homotopy* is to construct a purely algebraic theory, which is equivalent to homotopy theory in the same way that 'analytic' is equivalent to 'pure' projective geometry."
-\`pure' projective geometry."
 Since then a lot of people have approached this program from various angles, and Porter's paper tours some of the key ideas involved.